annawees/annawees.github.io/_posts/2016-12-25-saladenicoise.markdown

 <div id="instruction">
 <div id="image"><img src="/images/saladenicoise6.jpeg"/> </div>
-<div id="step">Place the butter lettuce in a large bowl.
-Tear the basil and add to the bowl.
-Top with the potatoes, tuna, haricot vert, and tomatoes.
-Drizzle the vinaigrette, and toss.</div>
+<div id="step"> Tear the butter lettuce in a large bowl.
+Tear the basil and add to the bowl.</div>
 </div>

 <div id="instruction">
 <div id="image"><img src="/images/saladenicoise7.jpeg"/> </div>
 <div id="step">Break each egg into their own small bowl or ramekin.
-Slowly & gently, tip each bowl into the hot water, and let the egg float.
+Slowly and gently, tip each bowl into the hot water, and let the egg float.
 Turn the heat off, and cook for 4 minutes.
 <p>Use a spyder of slotted spatula to retrieve the poached eggs.
 Set them in a bowl or plate until ready for plating.</p></div>
 </div>

 <div id="instruction">
 <div id="image"><img src="/images/saladenicoise8.jpeg"/> </div>
-<div id="step">Plate each salad.
-Delicately transfer a poached egg on top of each salad.</div>
+<div id="step">Toss the lettuce with the tomatoes, haricot vert, tuna potatoes, and vinagrette.
+Top with the poached egg.</div>
 </div>

 <style>